 Erasmus+ is the EU’s programme to support education, training, youth and sport in Europe.
-Its budget of €14.7 billion will provide opportunities for over 4 million Europeans to study, train, and gain experience abroad.
+It has an estimated budget of €26.2 billion.
+This is nearly double the funding compared to its predecessor programme (2014-2020).

 Detailed information on these opportunities, including eligibility criteria, is available in the Erasmus+ Programme Guide.